centiservice/mats3/docs/developing/MatsComposition.md

 > bridge between an end-user client and a service employing Mats, pulling the asynchronous nature of Mats all the way
 > out to the client.

-Let's say you have a CustomerService that needs to talk to an external AccountService.
+Let's say you have a CustomerService that needs to talk to some AccountService.
 When coming from a REST-based world, one might be tempted to write "Client wrappers" around such external data dependencies.
-This so that CustomerService's data exposing REST-endpoints can call into a nice and clean little client, for example named AccountClient, instead of dealing with messy HTTP right there in the method.
-In the REST-based world, this AccountClient would use a HttpClient or similar to synchronously call the AccountService's REST-endpoints to get the needed data, abstracting away the HTTP invocation.
+This so that CustomerService's data exposing REST-endpoints can call into a nice and clean little client, for example named AccountClient, instead of dealing with messy HTTP right there in the REST-endpoint method.
+In the REST-based world, this AccountClient would use a HttpClient or similar to synchronously call the AccountService's REST-endpoints to get the needed data, abstracting away the HTTP invocation (and possibly error handling and retrying).
 In a Mats-based architecture, such an AccountClient would instead need to employ a MatsFuturizer to talk to the backing Mats Endpoint, returning the answer directly (or possibly as a CompletableFuture), thus abstracting away the interaction with Mats.

 As further improvements to this abstraction, you might then do some pre-operations inside that client, massaging some arguments, looking up some identifiers from a database, before invoking the MatsFuturizer, and possibly also attach a couple of `.thenApply(...)` as post-operations to the CompletableFuture before returning it.

-**Please do not do this!**
+**Please don't do this!**

 The problem with this is that it ruins the composability of Mats Endpoints.